 Coolidge Expansion Project FAQ

-Below you will find additional answers to why SRP believes the CEP is the best solution to providing reliable, sustainable and affordable power into the future.
+Below you will find additional answers to why the CEP is the best solution for SRP to provide reliable, affordable and sustainable power into the future.

 Frequently asked questions and answers